beckn/financial-services/docs/5_Implementation-Guide.md

 #### 5.2.1.1 Selecting a financial service from the catalog
 - REQUIRED.
 The BPP MUST implement the `select` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
+- REQUIRED.
+The BPP MUST check for a form submission at the URL specified on the `xinput.form.url` before acknowledging a `select` request.
+- REQUIRED.
+If the financial service provider has successfully received the information submitted by the financial service consumer, the BPP must return an acknowledgement with `ack.status` set to `ACK` in response to the `select` request
+- REQUIRED.
+If the financial service provider has returned a successful acknowledgement to a `select` request, it MUST send the offer encapsulated in an `Order` object

 #### 5.2.1.2 Initializing an application for a financial service
 - REQUIRED.
 The BPP MUST implement the `init` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry